sshepherd637/ClayNN/Data/readme.md

 ---

-Contains all the models used throughout this work created with the revPBED3 reference DFT functional.
-This directory includes the single 'driver' NNP and the committee used to validate it.
+Contains all the files used to recreate the models used throughout this work created with the revPBED3 reference DFT functional.
+This directory includes the single 'driver' NNP and the committee used to validate it, as well as data input files for the running of CP2K with that specific functional

 ### revPBEvdW

 ---

-Contains all the models used throughout this work created with the revPBEvdW reference DFT functional.
-This directory includes the single 'driver' NNP and the committee used to validate it.
+Contains all the files used to recreate the models used throughout this work created with the revPBEvdW reference DFT functional.
+This directory includes the single 'driver' NNP and the committee used to validate it, as well as data input files for the running of CP2K with that specific functional